 Christine coordinates the programmatic and administrative activities of the organization.
 She holds a Masters in International Human Rights Law from the former University of Central England (UK) (currently Birmingham City University) and a bachelor in law from the University of Leeds (UK).
 Her previous assignments were with the Commission for the Implementation of the Constitution (CIC) and the Kenya National Commission on Human Rights (KNCHR) as a Senior Programme officer and Human Rights Officer respectively.

-Emily is a research and litigation associate at Katiba Institute.
+Emily is a Research and Litigation Counsel at Katiba Institute.
 She holds a Masters (International Law) degree and a Bachelor of laws degree from the University of Pretoria.
 She is an Advocate of the High Court of Kenya.
 Professionally, Emily has gained work experience in government and academia.
 She has a passion for human rights law and social justice and has published journal articles on issues related to access to justice, cultural rights and women’s rights.
 She enjoys public interest litigation, working with communities and is currently undertaking work related to constitutional law, socio-economic rights, urban planning and land use as well as the rights of forest dwelling people.

 Jackson is the Finance Officer at Katiba Institute.
 He holds a Bachelor of Commerce degree from Strathmore University specializing in financeand Accounting.
 He is a member of Certified Public Accountants of Kenya-CPA(K).
 Jackson has gained extensive experience in the Non-profit sector while working with Katiba Institute.
 He possesses strong skills in financial and grants management, budgeting, accounting and administration.
 His most outstanding job qualities include diligence in resolving technical problems and communicating with people.